Andsbf/Toy-Robot-challenge/README.md

 ```
 I used some commom sense and coded it considering the robots could not go over the edge, in case my logic is not right I would be more than happy to submit a new commit once we clarify this.

-* Possible improvements if this was a real project:
+### Possible improvements, if this was a real project:
   * Create Command classes, like: PlaceCommand, MoveCommand
   * More specific logging for the "invalid commands"
   * Use a proper testing framework, like RSPEC
+  * Make the Output and Log method selectable through Env variable